ethereum/EIPs/EIPS/eip-draft_Pull_Oracle_Interface.md

 ## Background
-EIP 1154, for standardizing an oracle interface, was not widely adopted and abandoned as too early.
-However, this new proposal is a cooperation between current oracle systems and direct users of these.
+EIP 1154, for standardizing an oracle interface, was not widely adopted and abandoned as too early and specificaly too broad/general to provide any efficiency gains.
+This new proposal is a cooperation between current oracle systems and direct users of these.
 The specification below reflects this collaboration and addresses the main reason why 1154 was not successful.

 Link:  https://eips.ethereum.org/EIPS/eip-1154